 From this point of view, it is absolutely worth visiting Hoyo Azul in Punta Cana.
 It is one of the clearest waters you will find in the Dominican Republic and its color is just so unique and amazing.
 You definitely feel like in another world when you arrive at the Blue Lagoon.

 If you still feel that Hoyo Azul is too expensive, there is another cenote in Punta Cana that is much cheaper.
-The entrance fee is just 3 USD.
-Even it is the most natural underground water as well, the colors and scenery can’t compete with the Punta Cana Blue Lagoon.
-However, if you are just looking for a place to cool down a bit and explore some off-the-beaten-track paths, this Hoyo Azul alternative, Hoyo Claro, might be an option for you.
+Hoyo Claro is a great alternative to Hoyo Azul Lagoon in Punta Cana, even though the colors and scenery can’t compete with the Punta Cana Blue Lagoon.

 SHARING IS CARING!
 IF YOU ENJOYED THIS ARTICLE, PLEASE SHARE WITH YOUR FRIENDS – I WOULD APPRECIATE IT A LOT.